SelinaKionnali/IES_V0/README.md

   At the top of the dashboard, there is a row of circular icons.
 Each icon represents a different part of the Integrated Energy System (IES), such as Water, Food, Thermal, Grey Water, and Power.
 These icons are interactive and allow users to navigate to the corresponding IES section pages.

 - **Page Title:**
-  Below the circular icons, a title is displayed, such as "Dashboard".
+  Below the circular icons, a title is displayed, such as "Dashboard" or "Food System".
 This title provides context for the current page and helps users understand which part of the app they are viewing.

 - **General Info Component:**
   Under the title, a large rectangular component is used to display general information or updates about the overall IES system.
 This component may include important notifications or a summary of the system's status.